 Grizzly 399 leads her quad cubs down a quiet dirt road.

-Meet the new Fab Four as they make their way down what must be Abbey Road in Grand Teton National Park.
+Meet the 399's quad cubs, aka the new Fab Four, as they make their way down what must be Abbey Road in Grand Teton National Park.

 A family reunion breaks out as Grizzly 399 and her four cubs have a brief encounter with Grizzly 610, and her two subadults.
 Grizzly 610 is also a daughter of 399 and is now more than 12 years old.
 The reunion is brief but magical before the families scatter.